 Who is “God,” but a creation of our unique complex human minds dealing with our day to days?

 Where did God come from?

 From our need for someone truly personal, who’s always there, never dying, ready to listen to our constant chatter, ideas, complaints, fears, longings, wishes, all of it in complete confidence.

-Point being, GOD is a product of our mind, same as love, art, politics, science - all of them originate within our mindscape.
-That’s why our conceptions of God always wind up driven by our Ego, not some outside force.
+Point being, we are the product of our Earth - God is the product of our mind.
+That’s why our conceptions of God always wind up being driven by our Ego, not by any outside force.

 Nothing wrong with that, if only we could bring ourselves to explicitly recognize as much.

-For some these realities are jarring and resented, but that doesn’t make it any less the reality humans exist within.
+For some people these realities are jarring and resented, but that doesn’t make it any less the reality humans exist within.
 For others, if these ideas resonate, take comfort, stay true to your gut instinct, do your homework, you’ll get there.